Latest statistics on UK's trade performance and balance of payments

 This document is intended to be a general overview of some of the issues arising from trade with the EU.
 It is not a comprehensive guide to all aspects of trading with the EU and does not cover the circumstances of any specific case.

 Tariffs and rules of origin

-To benefit from the TCA zero tariff, businesses must demonstrate the origin of their goods.
+To benefit from the TCA zero tariff, businesses must show the origin of their goods.
 A product qualifies as ‘originating’, if it is ‘wholly obtained’ in the UK and EU, or has been substantially transformed in one or both markets.
-That is why, as reported by Financial Times, businesses that re-export goods from third countries with little or no further processing, may still face tariffs when trading with EU Member States.
+That is why, as reported by the Financial Times, businesses that re-export goods from third countries with little or no further processing, may still face tariffs when trading with EU Member States.

 Overview of UK-EU customs processes

 The EU has introduced full customs controls from 1 January 2021.
 The UK Government is phasing in border controls for most goods imports over 2021 and 2022.
 On 14 September, it announced a new timetable for introducing import processes, with full customs controls effective from 1 January 2022.
 Some controls, including certificates and physical checks on agri-foods and plant imports, are being postponed till 1 July 2022.